rndexe/cocktail-thela/README.md

 React, tailwind and react-three-fiber for frontend.

-Pocketbase as framework for backend.
+Pocketbase as framework for backend. ( Using Javascript hooks )